-When you installed BusinesSuite Module for Oracle on your Oracle7 Server system, the installation placed a working copy of the nsrdmo script in the same directory as the NetWorker executables.
-A copy of the script, nsrdmo.sh, was also installed in the /etc directory for use as a template for developing customized BusinesSuite Module for Oracle scripts.
+When you install BusinesSuite Module for Oracle on your Oracle7 Server system, the installation places a working copy of the nsrdmo script in the same directory as the NetWorker executables.
+A template of the script, nsrdmo.sh, is also installed in the /etc directory for developing customized nsrdmo scripts.

-You may want to modify options in the nsrdmo script, or you may want to have various customized scripts to control backups of different instances of Oracle7 Server.
+You can modify the options in the nsrdmo script, or customize nsrdmo scripts to control the backup of different instances of Oracle7 Server.

 Tip: The nsrdmo script must reside in the same directory on the system running Oracle7 Server as the NetWorker save command.
 If you create a modified version of the script, keep the modified version in the same directory.
-Also, be aware that if an environment variable is not set in the nsr\dmo script, it is not set when a scheduled backup runs.
+Also, be aware that if an environment variable is not set in the nsr_dmo script, it is not set when a scheduled backup runs.